Errors

 - User feedback: Translate API errors into user-friendly messages in your UI

-field to help you troubleshoot issues.
+All error responses include an error_id and a descriptive message field to help you troubleshoot issues.
 Always implement error handling for these scenarios in your client applications.